-Mr. Ong has more than 27 years of experience in areas such as accounting, auditing, public listings, due diligence, mergers and acquisitions, and business advisory.
-He is currently the director of Appleton Global Private Limited (a business management and consultancy services firm) and the independent non-executive chairman of Hafary Holdings Limited and ES Group (Holdings) Ltd. He is also an independent director of other listed companies in Singapore, and shareholder and director of several private companies.
+Mr. Ong has more than 30 years of experience in areas such as accounting, auditing, public listings, due diligence, mergers and acquisitions, and business advisory.
+He is currently the director of Appleton Global Private Limited (a business management and consultancy services firm).
+He is also a non-executive director and an independent director of other listed companies in Singapore, and shareholder and director of several private companies.